heroku-examples/java-spring-12factor/presentation.md

 *   **Real-Time Collaboration:** See changes from other users instantly, making it a shared workspace.

 <!--
-Speaker Notes:
-"So, what can this Twelve-Factor Notepad app actually do?
+So, what can this Twelve-Factor Notepad app actually do?
 Let's quickly run through its core features."
-"Users can, of course, **Create & Manage Notes** – adding new sticky notes with titles, text content, and they can assign different colors to them for organization."
-"You can **Edit On-the-Fly**; just click into a note and start typing."
+"Users can, of course, **Create & Manage Notes** – adding new sticky notes with titles, text content, and they can assign different colors to them for organization.
+You can Edit On-the-Fly; just click into a note and start typing.

-"A key part of the user experience is being able to **Organize Visually** – you can drag and drop notes anywhere on the board to arrange them just how you like."
-"Naturally, you can **Delete When Done** to keep your workspace tidy."
-"And crucially, it supports **Real-Time Collaboration**.
+A key part of the user experience is being able to **Organize Visually** – you can drag and drop notes anywhere on the board to arrange them just how you like.
+Naturally, you can Delete when done to keep your workspace tidy.
+And crucially, it supports real-time collaboration.
 If multiple users are looking at the same notepad, changes made by one person—like adding a note, editing text, or moving a note—are reflected instantly for everyone else.
-This creates a dynamic, shared environment."
-"These features, while simple, provide a good foundation to explore how the Twelve-Factor principles apply to a real-world application."
+This creates a dynamic, shared environment.
+These features, while simple, provide a good foundation to explore how the Twelve-Factor principles apply to a real-world application.
 -->

 ---